 - File an accident report with law enforcement

-- Gather evidence that shows the value of your medical expenses, property damage, and income loss and other damages
+- Gather evidence that shows the value of your medical expenses, property damage, income loss, and other damages

-- Contact the other party’s insurer to file an insurance claim about the accident
+- Contact the other party’s insurance company to file an insurance claim about the accident

 What Types of Information Should I Collect Before Filing a Car Accident Claim?

-Before filing a car accident claim, you should make sure to collect as much evidence and information as possible to support your statements.
+Before filing a car accident claim, you should collect as much physical evidence and information as possible to support your statements.
 Examples of information or evidence to retrieve for your claim includes:

-- The at-fault driver’s license, contact information, and auto insurance information
+- The negligent driver’s license, contact information, and auto insurance information

 - Photos of the accident scene, property damage, and injuries